ryantroll/Hirely-MVP/README.md

 1. User in www/app/core/services/models/user.js
 2. Education in www/app/core/services/models/user.js
 3. Experience in www/app/core/services/models/user.js
+When user model first saved to DB eduction, education, experience and all other properties that don't have value are saved as "False"

 Services:
 Users authenticatin and data saving is handled by below services